flaxsearch/flaxcode/flax_search_clients/php/docs/tutorial/tutorial.rst

 which takes a fieldname and a field definition.
 By way of example, let's add a field to our new database:

-    $db->addField('text', array('freetext' => array('language' => 'en'),
-                                'store' => true));

-(Field definitions are currently defined as arrays, since these can be easily serialised to JSON and sent to the FSS web API.
-In a future release they will probably be represented by instances of field definition classes.)
+    $db->addField('text', new FlaxFreeTextField(true, 'en'));

 The example above specifies a field called "text" which will be indexed as English freetext (more on languages below) and will be stored in the database.
 Storing is not the same as indexing, and each will take up space in the database.
 Fields are not stored by default.
+See api.rst for more information.

 If the data you are indexing is available from an external source (the Web, a RDBMS, a file system etc) you may want to save space by not storing the data in